14th Senate of Spain

-The 14th Senate of Spain is the current meeting of the Senate of Spain, the upper house of the Spanish Cortes Generales, with the membership determined primarily by the results of the general election held on 10 November 2019.
+The 14th Senate of Spain was a meeting of the Senate of Spain, the upper house of the Spanish Cortes Generales, with the membership determined primarily by the results of the general election held on 10 November 2019.
 The Senate met for the first time on 3 December 2019.
 According to the Constitution of Spain the maximum legislative term of the senate is 4 years from the preceding election.

 Election

 The 14th Spanish general election under the 1978 Constitution was held on 10 November 2019.
 It saw the Spanish Socialist Workers' Party (PSOE) remaining the largest party in the Senate, but falling short of a majority.